Reviews You Can Rely On

 Weight

 It comes complete and trail-ready!
-Stakes, tent, and adaptor kit that fits a set of poles are all you need to get on the trail.
+Stakes, a tent, and an adaptor kit that fits a set of poles are all you need to get on the trail.
 When weighing all these components (without the stakes), it comes in just under two pounds.

 black diamond distance adaptor tent ultralight tent review - the packed size is quite large for an ultralight tent. this photo...